vkocubinsky/SublimeTableEditor/README.md

 # This package is no more supported.
-I moved back to Emacs.
+I moved to Emacs.